Notes for Authors

 Sections

 The Journal is open to various disciplines of Social Sciences and hence studies based on different philosophical and methodological traditions are welcomed.
 To accommodate this diversity as a richness, but at the same time to develop a uniform practice in terms of form, we suggest that manuscripts be organized within the following sections.
+Of course, subheadings may vary depending on the disciplines and methodologies.

 Introduction

 The purpose of this section is to provide the reader with general information about the article.
-A general introduction on the subject should be made.
+A general introduction to the subject should be made.
 Sentences should be written in a clear and fluent language, the subject of the study should be stated, the research question/problem, the purpose of the study and its contribution to the field should be presented.
 Information about the data/methods used should be given.
 Figures or tables should not be used in the introduction.

 Conceptual and Theoretical Framework